 Top-up pump.
 The Nomad’s large volume takes a lot of tempering (topping up) to get it firm, but I can only do so much by lung.
 With a bit of hose on the end, the £3 pump

 (left) should have enabled a higher pressure, it’s the same one Alpacka were selling with some boats at one stage.
 But it didn’t work – or would take forever.
 I think it just hasn’t got what it takes.
 By comparison, my bulkier K-Pump Mini also with a hose nose (below), effortlessly packed in enough air to firm up the Nomad like a drum.
 So if it’s that important, the K-Pump it will have to be.

 Quicker detach seat base.
 I replaced the knotted-in laces with long, thin unzipped zip-ties threaded through the holes to make the seat easier to remove for land use or for drying and cleaning the boat.
 Any similar plastic wire-like thing will do, as long as there is no puncture risk.
 But it’s still not clip-off easy.
 I have a better idea.

 For the same reason I stuck some hazard tape on the skeg.
-I also threaded a reusable zip tie througn a hole in the back so it can be securly attached to the boat when packing up, but in fact, unlike my IKs, on the Nomad a skeg is not essential to make it track well.
+I also threaded a reusable zip tie through a hole in the back so it can be securely attached to the boat when packing up, but in fact, unlike my IKs, on the Nomad a skeg is not essential to make it track well.

-I added some side lines.
-Handy handles when manhandling the boat, and also useful to tuck in the paddle securely while controlling a sail.
+I added some sidelines; handy handles when manhandling the boat, and also useful to tuck in the paddle securely across your lap while controlling a sail.
 Or course having the mounting points pre-fitted makes all this much easier.